kubeflow/community/wgs/wg-serving/wg-charter-serving.md

 - Kubeflow Pipelines Integration: Coordinating with WG Pipeline to make sure models can be deployed and rolled out with pipelines
 - Kubeflow Integration: Coordinating with Kubeflow release teams to ensure that the serving features can be released properly (e.g. integration and testing Istio versions supported by Kubeflow community, providing kustomization manifests etc.)
 - Cloud Providers: Coordinating with various cloud providers to ensure KFServing can be deployed and operated at their end.
-- Model Serving Platforms: Explore integration oppurtinities with other model serving platforms like Seldon, BentoML etc.
+- Model Serving Platforms: Explore integration opportunities with other model serving platforms like Seldon, BentoML etc.

 ### Out of scope